 Light keeper’s and their family also had amazing life experiences operating these lighthouses since 1873 and include local families such as the Merritt’s, McKay’s, Dick’s and Graham’s!

-The isolated volcanic Porphyry Island, pummelled by Lake Superior in view of the Sleeping Giant, echo’s of yesteryear’s coureur de bois, mineral hounds, fisherman and lumber barons.
-Most are gone now, but the lighthouse and its stories provide adventures that celebrate their history today.
+Living on an isolated volcanic at our main lighthouse site, Porphyry Island, pummelled by Lake Superior in view of the Sleeping Giant, echo’s of yesteryear’s coureur de bois.
+This included mineral hounds, fisherman and lumber barons!
+Most are gone now, but the lighthouse stories still are celebrated.

-Guest House Rental: Living in the light keeper’s dwelling connects you to the amazing history of Porphyry Point Lighthouse.
-Located on Porphyry Island, 40 km east of Thunder Bay, this homestead offers a unique perspective of the life of a light keeper and his family.
-With running water, hydro and a propane stove, this rustic dwelling has what you need to further explore this unique destination.
-The three-bedroom dwelling has a working kitchen, with an ice box and can accommodate 7.
+Guest House Rental: Living in the light keeper’s dwelling connects you to the amazing history of Porphyry Point Lighthouse, but getting there is half the fun.
+Located on Porphyry Island, 40 km east of Thunder Bay, this homestead offers a unique perspective of the life of a light keeper and their family.
+With running water, hydro and a propane stove & fridge, this rustic dwelling has what you need to further explore this unique destination.
+The three-bedroom dwelling has a working kitchen and can accommodate six.
 Step outside and go for a hike, play on the front lawn or venture along the shoreline.
 Stay for one night or several.
-Includes our mini museum, Gordon Graham Art Gallery, tower climb, nature walks, sandy beach and guided tours. $250 per night.
+Includes our mini museum, Gordon Graham Art Gallery, tower climb, nature walks, sandy beach and guided tour.
+2021 Season inquiries?

-Membership: As a member of the Canadian Lighthouses of Lake Superior Inc. (CLLS) you will actively support the preservation of Canada’s Lighthouse heritage, stories and buildings.
-A membership purchase assists with CLLS’s ability to build and share the story of lighthouses on Lake Superior.
+Join and become a Member: As a member of the Canadian Lighthouses of Lake Superior Inc. (CLLS) you will actively support the preservation of Canada’s Lighthouse heritage, stories and buildings.
+Each membership helps with CLLS’s ability to preserve and share the story of lighthouses on Lake Superior.
 Membership includes event invitations, a quarterly newsletter, volunteer opportunities and more.
-To sign up visit our membership page.